Fireman730/python-eveng-api/README.md

 YAML file will contains your lab architecture.
 * Links
 * Devices
+* Deploy configuration on device
+* Generate new Ansible playbooks

 You can also deploy a configuration into your devices.
 With this feature you can deploy your lab based on your production network backup.